Alice in Chains: 2008–2011: Black Gives Way to Blue and death of Mike Starr

 In October 2008, Alice in Chains began recording its fourth studio album at the Foo Fighters' Studio 606 in Los Angeles with producer Nick Raskulinecz.
 The band did not have a record label at the time and the album was funded by Jerry Cantrell and Sean Kinney.
 At the Revolver Golden God Awards, Cantrell said that the group had finished recording on March 18, 2009, and were mixing the album for a September release.
 The recording process was completed on Cantrell's 43rd birthday and also the same day that William DuVall's son was born.
 In April 2009, it was reported that the new Alice in Chains album would be released by Virgin/EMI, making it the band's first label change in its 20-plus year career.

-Susan Silver, who started managing Alice in Chains in 1988, now co-manages the band with David Benveniste and his Velvet Hammer firm.
+David Benveniste and his Velvet Hammer Music & Management Group began co-managing the band with Susan Silver, marking the most recent change of management and latest development to date.

 On June 11, 2009, Blabbermouth.net reported that the new album would be titled Black Gives Way to Blue and was officially set to be released on September 29, 2009.
 The title first appeared on Amazon.com without any prior announcement from the band.
 In addition, it was announced that Elton John plays piano on the title track, a tribute to Layne Staley written and sung by Cantrell.
 The album features new vocalist and rhythm guitarist William DuVall sharing vocal duties with lead guitarist/vocalist Jerry Cantrell, who sings lead vocals on most of the songs.
 DuVall sings lead vocals on the song "Last of My Kind".

 Alice in Chains performing in 2007.
 From left to right: William DuVall, Sean Kinney and Jerry Cantrell (Mike Inez is out of frame).

 On June 30, 2009, the song "A Looking in View" was made available for purchase via iTunes and Amazon, and for a limited time it was available as a free download through the official Alice in Chains website in early July.
 Although it was not the album's first radio single, Rock stations across the U.S. started playing the song.
 The music video for "A Looking in View" debuted via the band's official website on July 7, 2009.
 The song was nominated for a Grammy Award for Best Hard Rock Performance.